pwnyy/Streamer.bot_Imports/pwnDeathCounter_Single/readme.md

 | **!deathboard** | Will show a leaderboard in your chat with the defined amount of registered games |

 ## Configuration
-[justify]Now let's get to the actions and how you define your output messages! [/justify] [justify]A quick note on the actions that rely on commands.
+Now let's get to the actions and how you define your output messages!
+A quick note on the actions that rely on commands.
 There will only ever be an output if the argument `userType` is present.
-This means that if you were to trigger a counter increase with your StreamDeck, it would not output a message into chat. [/justify]
+This means that if you were to trigger a counter increase with your StreamDeck, it would not output a message into chat.

-[justify]However by adding an argument to the StreamDeck action, or from where you want to trigger the action, and you also set the argument called `userType` to either  `Twitch`, `YouTube`, or `Trovo` then it will the message accordingly.
+However by adding an argument to the StreamDeck action, or from where you want to trigger the action, and you also set the argument called `userType` to either  `Twitch`, `YouTube`, or `Trovo` then it will the message accordingly.
 For YouTube, it will send the message to all streams if you are multistreaming.
-If done by command only to the specific stream.[/justify]
+If done by command only to the specific stream.

-[justify]Generally, all of the command actions have the same setup.
+Generally, all of the command actions have the same setup.
 You define the messages via the Set Argument sub-actions.
 There you **only** change the value of those messages, not the variable name.
-You can use any arguments you normally have in a command trigger but also the additional arguments listed below and also shown in the action:[/justify]
+You can use any arguments you normally have in a command trigger but also the additional arguments listed below and also shown in the action:

 <details>
 <summary> Available Arguments for all Actions  </summary>